Scientific Name: Stizostedion vitreum, Stizostedion canadense

 - Ohio Division of Wildlife, saugeye information page.

 - Kansas Wildlife and Parks, saugeye stocking page.

-- Oklahoma Department of Wildlife Conservation, saugeye and walleye page.
+- Oklahoma Department of Wildlife Conservation, saugeye page.

 - Billington, N., R. C. Brooks and R. C. Heidinger.
 1997.
 Frequency and natural hybridization between saugers and walleyes in the Peoria Pool of the Illinois River, as determined by morphological and electrophoretic criteria.
 North American Journal of Fisheries Management 17: 220-224.